Judith Alice Clark: Release

 In 2016, governor of New York Andrew Cuomo recognised Clark's good behavior in prison and commuted her sentence, which meant that she would be eligible for parole the following year.
 At the seven hour long hearing, the three parole board members voted unanimously to deny her request for release, saying they had received thousands of letters from people who wanted her to serve a longer sentence for her crimes.

 The parole board voted by two to one to release Clark from the Bedford Hills Correctional Facility in 2019.
 The decision was backed by the New York Civil Liberties Union and opposed by the Sergeants Benevolent Association.

+In fiction

+In 2026, Harriet Clark published a novel titled The Hill.
+Harriet Clark is the daughter of Judith Clark.
+The Hill is a work of fiction though it incorporates elements that parallel the lives of both mother and daughter.
+In the book, Suzanna Klein is an infant when her mother is involved in a bank robbery that leads to a homicide.
+The mother is sentenced to life in prison while Suzanna spends years growing up with her maternal grandmother and frequently visiting her mother in prison.